The Thumb

 The Thumb is a region and a peninsula of the U.S. state of Michigan, so named because the Lower Peninsula is shaped like a mitten.
-The Thumb area is generally considered to be in the Central Michigan region, east of the Tri-Cities and north of Metro Detroit.
+The Thumb area is generally considered to be in the Central Michigan region, east of the Flint area and the Tri-Cities and north of Metro Detroit.
 The region is also branded as the Blue Water Area.

 The counties that constitute the Thumb form the peninsula that stretches northward into Lake Huron and Saginaw Bay.
-There is no formal list of which counties are part of the Thumb, but virtually all definitions include Huron, Tuscola, and Sanilac Counties, and most include Lapeer and St. Clair Counties.
+There is no formal list of which counties are part of the Thumb, but virtually all definitions include Huron, Tuscola, and Sanilac counties, and most include Lapeer and St. Clair counties.
+The population of the Thumb region as of the 2020 census was 370,617.

 Economy

 The Thumb region is very flat with fertile soil, the reason for its historical role as a chiefly agricultural area.
-Major agricultural products include sugar beets, navy beans, corn, fruits, and fish from the Saginaw Bay and Lake Huron.
+Major agricultural products include sugar beets, navy beans, corn, fruits, and fish from Saginaw Bay and Lake Huron.
 Manufacturing—particularly concerning the automotive industry—is also prevalent in Michigan's Thumb due to the region's proximity to the automotive centers of Detroit and Flint.